CurSed0/CurSed0/README.md

 - 👨‍💻 All of my projects are available at ([coming soon])

-- 💬 Ask me about **Web and application. you can also ask me about full-stack development in all its corners (maybe I will know how to answer maybe not)**
+- 💬 Ask me about **Web and application Development. you can also ask me about full-stack development in all its corners (maybe I will know how to answer maybe not)**

 - 📫 How to reach me **on discord: cursed#0069**